ncatlab/nlab-content/pages/4/6/9/2/2964/content.md

 #General case
 ##Basic data
 Let $X\to Y$ be a [[groupoid scheme]] where both schemes are of finite type.
++--{: .query}
+[[David Roberts]]: meaning $X\rightrightarrows Y$, so that $X$ is the scheme of arrows and $Y$ the scheme of  objects?
+Also below you discuss a groupoid of finite sets.
+This terminology is ambiguous, but I presume you mean a groupoid in $FinSet$.
+Then the simplicial scheme you mention would I suppose be the nerve of $X\rightrightarrows Y$.
+=--
 Then we can make two constructions from this scheme:

 * The $\mathbb{F}_p$-points $X(\mathbb{F}_p)\to Y(\mathbb{F}_p)$ form a groupoid of finite sets.
 * There is a simplicial scheme $X/Y$ sending $\Delta^n$ to $X\times_Y X\times_Y\cdots  \times_Y X$, with the obvious face and degeneracy maps.